 President Yahya Jammeh seized power in a military coup in 1994 and has been in power since in what international observers often call a repressive regime.

 He has attracted heavy criticism in the past for claiming that he had created a herbal remedy for AIDS.
 He also once threatened to behead gay people.

-The small West African nation is the fourth largest source of migrants arriving in Italy, despite having a population of less than two million people.
+The small West African nation is the fourth-largest source of migrants arriving in Italy despite having a population of fewer than 2 million people.